mattupstate/what-if/README.md

     cd ~/webapps/what-if/whatif
     python manage.py runserver 0.0.0.0:8000

 Now you should be good to go.
-Now you'll want to head into the admin area and add some games, tokens and questions.
+If you're running the application on your local machine navigate to <http://127.0.0.1:8000>.
+You'll want to head into the admin area and add some games, tokens and questions.
 Now get to it!